 For questions regarding the use or interpretation of this guidance contact Larry D. Spears at 301-796-5517 or by electronic mail at email@example.com.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1392) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1392 to identify the guidance you are requesting.